AlandSailingRobots/sailingrobot/Documentation/Git & Workflow Guide.md

 $ git submodule updates          // Updates the submodule to the latest version
 ```

-To know the good practice to deal with submodules : https://delicious-insights.com/en/posts/mastering-git-submodules/
+To know the good practice to deal with submodules : [Mastering git submodules](https://delicious-insights.com/en/posts/mastering-git-submodules/)

 **Gitignore**